techsetu/html-css/_posts/2021-05-02-basic-styling.md

   /* above are same way of getting red color */
   ~~~

+## CSS Units

+- CSS has several different units for expressing a length.
+- Following are popular units which are widely used:
+  - `px`: Pixels (1px = 1/96th of 1 inch)
+  - `em`: Relative to the font-size of the element.
+  - `rem`: Relative to font-size of the root element.
+  - `vw`:	Relative to 1% of the width of the viewport.
+  - `vh`:	Relative to 1% of the height of the viewport.
+  - `%`:	Relative to the parent element.

+  >> ## Instructor
+  >>
+  >> Show the demo of different CSS units.
+Also, explain concepts like _Viewport_ etc.
+  {: .instructor}

 ## CSS Background

 - The `background` properties are used to add background effects for html elements.